bejnan/MTFMag/README.md

 1. Problem :

-Let take single mobile phone.
+Lets take single mobile phone.
 Every one of as uses contacts do call our friends.
 But which contacts should be available at hand?
 Move To Front is one of the best algorithms in this subject, but can it works better?
 Aim of project is to create MTF modifications, which can be better than MTF itself.
+Another example are contacts in GMail, Facebook and so on.

 2. Common names : (* means part of class name)